atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 inquiries, that I hardly gave him time to speak- -- last, he informed rae, that lady Charlotte had received him pale, trembling, and Scarce recovered from tsie Surprise and terror into which I had thrown her. — She gently reprimanded raef’ continued be, for fufferiiig you to endanger your life, by coming out in such a state— — told her, that as you had very often declared you must die, if deprived of the sight of her, I had, indeed, persuaded you to make an atteiript to see her once more. — I also told her, that I knew not of your having let out in order to visit her in So abrupt a manner; but that, on calling at your house, and hearing wdrither you was gone, I hastened to give you all the astiltance which could, I knew, be necestary. — I concluded with
 J
 letting her know, that I believed you never would appear abroad again.
-So deeply had her coldness affected you.” — “My coldness 1 — Gracious G — d 1” exclaimed She, while tears trickled down her Sweet face, “can he complain of mv coldness, alter he had
+So deeply had her coldness affected you." — "My coldness 1 — Gracious G — d 1" exclaimed She, while tears trickled down her Sweet face, "can he complain of mv coldness, alter he had
 I
 had almost deprived me of my life, bythe condition in which I beheld him?
 Did I not do everything in my power to restore his senses ?.^ -- -- -- --
-He knows not — he knows not how much 1 suffered by the Sight of him In So deplorable a Situation.” —. i “You can this moment, then, my lady, ” replied i I, “restore him at once to health and peace, by
+He knows not — he knows not how much 1 suffered by the Sight of him In So deplorable a Situation." —. i "You can this moment, then, my lady, " replied i I, "restore him at once to health and peace, by
-! consenting to his wislres. — It is in your power, and in your’s alone, to raise him from misery to happi ‘ ness, from death to life.” — She was Silent a Sew moments, Seemed to be very much agitated, and then Said, “if nothing but a behaviour on my Side,, directly opposite to my opinion, can Save lord Woburn, what am I to do ?” -- — “Change that opinion, madam, and yield a little, to have your kind condescension repaid by the restored health, by the sincere and perpetual gratitude, and by the most ardent tenderness of a man who truly deserves whatever you can posiibly •feel in his Savour, though he unfortunately, for a few ■moments, Sorgot the respect he owed you dazzled ■by that beauty, which would have tempted any man in his Situation to have been off h .s guard; many mien, I believe.
+! consenting to his wislres. — It is in your power, and in your’s alone, to raise him from misery to happi ‘ ness, from death to life." — She was Silent a Sew moments, Seemed to be very much agitated, and then Said, "if nothing but a behaviour on my Side,, directly opposite to my opinion, can Save lord Woburn, what am I to do ?" -- — "Change that opinion, madam, and yield a little, to have your kind condescension repaid by the restored health, by the sincere and perpetual gratitude, and by the most ardent tenderness of a man who truly deserves whatever you can posiibly •feel in his Savour, though he unfortunately, for a few ■moments, Sorgot the respect he owed you dazzled ■by that beauty, which would have tempted any man in his Situation to have been off h .s guard; many mien, I believe.
 So Situated, would have been far more indiscreet- -- -- her lovely face was in the most beautiful glow I ever beheld, and She ap
 ■ a radient objetl to my enchanted eyes. -- --
 Riling hastily.
-Sire Said, “excuse me now, Mr. Wilmot, I muit retire; I cannot talk any more upon this Subject. — Thinking it cruel to disturb her any longer, and to drive her from the apartment we were in, I bowed and left her. -- -- --
+Sire Said, "excuse me now, Mr. Wilmot, I muit retire; I cannot talk any more upon this Subject. — Thinking it cruel to disturb her any longer, and to drive her from the apartment we were in, I bowed and left her. -- -- --
 Thus ends your brother’s narrative — • — and now, jack, what am I to think of all this? — Are there any hopes, or not? — But my constitution is So miserably Slratered by this affair, that I don’t much think I Shall ever recover the Sliock it has received.
 You know not at how many different time, I have written this letter, ^my Strength is quite exhausted.,